BioCanRx v2.0: Setting the Stage for Network Renewal

 - Developing or refining combination approaches;

-Research should be multidisciplinary and consider implementation in the Canadian context, whether addressing technological hurdles, commercialization hurdles, or policy/reimbursement/health system hurdles; examples of implementation solutions for our BioCanRx portfolio of existing or new therapeutic approaches may include:
+Research should be multidisciplinary and consider implementation in the Canadian context, whether addressing technological hurdles, commercialization hurdles, or policy/reimbursement/health system hurdles.
+Examples of implementation solutions that may also be considered for funding for our BioCanRx portfolio of existing or new therapeutic approaches may include:

 - Point of care manufacturing capacity for cell therapy manufacturing;